stefan-m-lenz/JuliaConnectoR/README.md

 ## Installation

-The package can be installed in R via `devtools`:
+The package can be installed in R (version &ge; 3.2) via `devtools`:

     devtools::install_github("stefan-m-lenz/JuliaConnectoR")

-The package requires that [Julia (Version &ge; 1.0) is installed](https://julialang.org/downloads/) and that the Julia executable is in the system search `PATH` or that the `JULIA_BINDIR` environment variable is set to the `bin` directory of the Julia installation.
+The package requires that [Julia (version &ge; 1.0) is installed](https://julialang.org/downloads/) and that the Julia executable is in the system search `PATH` or that the `JULIA_BINDIR` environment variable is set to the `bin` directory of the Julia installation.

 ## Overview